sanketbanket/RISC_CPU/README.md

 I have included a Assembler python script to convert assembly to the custom ISA machine code.
 You can then program a main memory with the machine code to run on the CPU.

+## How to use:
+By following the given ISA, program the main memory and then supply clock and enable and reset signals to the CPU and the memory.

+The Project already comes with an assembly already made.

+To run a program please, activate RESET and then activate ENABLE after deactivating RESET to begin the execution.

 ## example assembly code : (Computes the first 10 fibonacci numbers)
 ```
 mov r0 #0